 LIMITED ACCESS

 Site Specific temporary installation by Valerie Gilman and Rebecca Muller On View at Gallery A3 in Amherst MA September 3- 26, 2020 Available for viewing through the windows all day, every day.
 This work changes dramatically with different lighting- early morning sun, mid day, evening.
 Pop-up open-door viewings Friday and Saturdays 4-6 pm and by appointment.
 Masks and social distancing required.
-Artists Forum on Zoom September 17, thursday, at 7:30 pm
+Artists Forum on Zoom September 17, thursday, at 7:30 pm Today, after removing the front wall, the collaboration blossomed into something really beautiful.
+It was like the gallery took a huge breath of air and sunlight and opened its heart to us.

-.Are you having trouble motivating to do your creative work?
+![]() .Are you having trouble motivating to do your creative work?
 It seems crazy because there is all this time at home, and yet you fritter away the day with reading news, watching tiktok, trying to get the house a little cleaner.
 Or maybe you are working at home because of the pandemic and work has taken over your home life.
 And if you have kids... well just multiply it all by 100.
 Keeping the chaos and amorphic time warp under control is next to impossible.
 All of this lack of structure is a killer for the creative work that you want to do.
 You need a little structure and accountability and frankly so do I. So I am offering a Tuesday morning co-working time.
 No Charge.
 Yup- free.
 I just want company.
 If you don't know about this concept, you are in for a real treat.
 My coach introduced it to me a couple of years ago and I was stunned by how effective it is.
 It is a way to get focused on one thing and stay directed for a set amount of time.
 9:00- 11:00 am est on Tuesdays We will meet on zoom at 8:00 am eastern time, do a short focusing exercise, do a simple go around to say what we are going to do, and then we will get off the call and get to work.
 Turn off the phone, no e-mails or FB- just focus on the creative work that you are doing.
 At around or just before 10:00 we will get back on zoom and celebrate our accomplishment.
 Simple.
 It is like book ends to focused working time.
 A sacred container of time.
 A gift of directed intention.
 It is a feeling of connection with other creatives.
 And a way to let go of all the other things that are pulling on your time for just a little bit.
 You will be stunned by how much you are able to get done in that time.
 And how good it will feel.
 Disclaimer: While this is not a sideways sales pitch for my coaching work for creatives, I am always happy to talk to creatives about what they do and where they are going with it.
 So most Tuesday mornings I will be happy to stay on the call after the co-working with anyone who wants to talk about what is going on for them.
 And if you want to set a time to talk more in depth about questions or struggles, I am happy to schedule a conversation to see how I might be able to help.
-So if you would like to try this out- or if you have questions- email me at val@taprootartsinsight.com.
+So if you would like to try this out- or if you have questions- email me at [email protected].
 Please share this with anyone you know who might be interested.
 A note: The timing may need to change as the local school makes decisions around covid, I have a daughter going into 6th grade and who knows what her timing is going to look like!
-Please email me if the button link below does not work.
-On July 10th I cancelled my subscription to netflix.
+Please email me if the button link below does not work. ![]() On July 10th I cancelled my subscription to netflix.
 My mother laughed when I told her, through tears, that I was binge-ing on Grey's Anatomy.
 Ok it is not as bad as alcohol or cocaine.
 Not by a long shot.
 But I was seeing tell tale signs of real issues.
 And I want to tell you about it because I want to make sure that you are not getting caught the way I was.
 As a creative, I built my life outside the box.
 It is a patchwork life designed to make it possible for me to continue to make art, support other creatives, and raise a child by myself.
 It is a risky arrangement in that there is no external structure, like a job, that holds it all together.
 If I get lazy or uninspired, then things don't happen and opportunities dry up.
 These are some of the things that I had in place to keep me going before the pandemic:

 I always knew that I was living on the edge.
 My income was just barely enough.
 And I always felt like I was juggling and could be dropping balls.
 Maybe I lived with too much stress.
 But I had a sense of purpose and focus and dedication.
 I believed in my ability to do this, and in the value of what I was offering.
 I could see how my art touched the deep tender places of my audience in the craft shows.
 I could feel the sense of relief and joy as my students got their hands in clay.
 And I trusted that just getting into the studio, I would know what to do and I could get some interesting things to come out of my own hands.
 I am saying it all in past tense- and that is not fair.
 I have not given up.
 It is not over.
 But when it all got put on pause with the pandemic- I went into a kind of foggy frustrating place- not able to get a grip on anything solid- and the escape route of netflix lured me in.
 It is a serious time suck!
 And I have to say it did not make me feel better- I felt horrible!
 I am sure you can identify- things have had to change because of the pandemic For creatives who have built their lives in a patchwork way- it is a complete restructuring!
 So this is what I want to offer by way of lessons learned: 1.
 Get off the couch!!! turn the thing off and get outside- I don't care if it is midnight- go out!
 2. connection is still essential- taking walks while talking on cell phone works wonders.
 And zoom games of dictionary are fun if you are a geek like me.
 Also socially distant gatherings rock!
 3. Structure is necessary- as this thing extends hopefully you have found some ways to create structure in your days and weeks.
 Setting clear time frames for making art is key- and hard to do for those of us who can get pulled in a million directions. virtual co-working with a buddy or group is very helpful.
 (I am offering a free co-working time on Tuesdays from 8-10 am.
 You can also set it up with a buddy and there are many platforms on line at this point) 4.
 If you have kids- finding a way to set time where you are both working on art is good- and a way for her to be occupied with on-line friends or pod friends.
 5. feeling useful- find some way to be involved in something bigger than yourself.
 Activism, school planning, anti-racism study groups- whatever is important to you!
 6. Practice kindness- toward yourself, your family, everyone you come into contact with.
 We have to forgive ourselves for our transgressions so that we do not live in anger and frustration.
 So forgive as quickly as you can and move on with love and compassion.
 I have been so enjoying having an indoor outdoor studio this season.
 The chill is starting now, but it was sweet!
 The funny thing was that when I was starting to get ready for Paradise, feeling the urgency kick in, I found myself building a work bench and saying to myself wtf! what are you doing!?
 You need to make art!
 But a wise friend said- if this is where your heart is, there must be a good reason.
 And Yes- it was the key to getting things done this fall- I love having that space to work in!
 Keeps me connected to what is important to me, to my art, to the time that we are in- connected to the wonder of the outdoors!
 The sounds of crickets, noticing a coyote crossing the back, smelling fall come on, feeling the breeze.
 Yes! this is definitely worth living, working, fighting for.
 Lets keep this beautiful planet alive! ![]() I picked these two up from the foundry a bit ago and finally got a good skin on them both.
 The smaller Persephone and a larger version of a little piece I made a while ago.
 I still need to come up with a good title for him! ![]() I'm really excited by these clocks.
 I only managed 4 of them, but it is enough for the experiment to see how everyone at the show will like them- each a little different.
 The blue is not permanent- it is masking tape so I can sand blast the face and expose the deeper wood grain.
 All of my work recently (and really if you look at older work, you would see an ongoing thread) seems to be about life cycle, the simultaneity of time.
 We are part of this gorgeous earth and we too have death and decay happening at the same time as birth and growth.
 It is not a linear projection.
 Nor is it a balance of good and bad.
 It is a continuous flow of overlapping cycles.
 Breathing in and Breathing out.
 Building and decaying.